elesiuta/backupy/README.md

 - Detection and alerts of corrupted files
 - Detection and alerts of unexpected file modifications on destination outside of backups and mirrors, or sync conflicts (a file was modified on both sides since the last sync)
 - JSON formatted database for tracking files and CSV formatted logs
+- Filter files with regular expressions
 - Files are always safe by default, being moved to an identically structured archive directory before being deleted or overwritten
-- Filter files with regular expressions
 ## [Design Goals](#design-goals)
 - Backups should be future proof and verifiable, even without BackuPy
   - uses [file-based increments](https://wiki.archlinux.org/index.php/Synchronization_and_backup_programs#File-based_increments) and human readable database/log files that are also easy to parse
 - Code should be simple and easy to verify to ensure predicable and reliable operation
-  - a callgraph is available under analysis
+  - a callgraph is available in `analysis/callgraph.svg`
-  - there are only three, easy to follow functions under `FileManager` from `backupy.fileman` that ever touch your files, no more, no less, three shall be the number of thou functions, and the number of the functions shall be three
+  - there are only three, easy to follow functions (under `FileManager` in `backupy/fileman.py`) that ever touch your files, no more, no less, three shall be the number of thou functions, and the number of the functions shall be three
 - Follow the principle of least astonishment
   - clear backup behaviour between directories, the current status of files and how they will be handled upon execution should be perfectly obvious
 - Avoid feature creep and duplicating other programs